elba-security/elba-security/packages/utils/README.md

 openssl rand -hex 32
 ```

-- (Optional) If you need an IV, you could generate a 16 bytes IV in hex
+- (Optional) If you need to generate consistent encrypted values you will need to specify an IV.
+It will need to be a 16 bytes IV formatted in hex.

 You can generate a random 16 bytes hex key following this command: